qtile/qtile/docs/manual/install/index.rst

 .. code-block:: bash

-   pip install qtile
+   uv tool install qtile

 Or with sets of dependencies:

 .. code-block:: bash

-   pip install qtile[wayland]  # for Wayland dependencies pip install qtile[widgets]  # for all widget dependencies pip install qtile[all]      # for all dependencies
+   uv tool install qtile[wayland]  # for Wayland dependencies uv tool install qtile[widgets]  # for all widget dependencies uv tool install qtile[all]      # for all dependencies

 Or install qtile-git with: